kb-gh/ProgAndSciCalc/README.md

 DIRECTORY FOR CONFIG AND CONSTANTS FILES
-If you want the calculator to save configuration settings (otherwise it will always start up with default configuration), you need to create a directory .ProgAndSciCalc under your home directory.
+If you want the calculator to save configuration settings, otherwise it will always start up with default configuration, you need to create a directory .ProgAndSciCalc under your home directory.
 The calculator will then create a config file under this location ie.
   ~/.ProgAndSciCalc/config
 This is also the location where you can optionally place a constants file (described in